CeliktepeMurat/Ethernaut_History_Scripts/README.md

 Total Txns -> `18746`

+> Depending on web3 provider, block interval should be set properly.
+In the case of Infura provider, since it has 10k rate limit, block numbers should be arranged for having up to 5k logs each time.
+Because, for every log, script's making 2 calls (`getTxn` and `getBlock`).

 # Scripts
 - `fetch:all_data` -> Fetchs all logs, corresponding transactions and blocks in range of given `fromBlock` and `toBlock` params.
 It saves data in the following format: